 We’ve all been there: You’re scrolling through Instagram or Facebook, looking at photos from a party or get-together and gasp!
 You catch a site of something so ungodly you almost wonder if it is humanely possible for someone’s eyes to look like they are slowly migrating off their face.
 Why does she have the ghost glow?
 Why is her under-eye area screaming Halle Berry when you know her true skin tone is a solid Viola Davis?
 Although the phase of women of color using the dreaded Ben Nye Banana powder as an under-eye setting powder has somewhat died down, there’s still quite a bit of misinformation on how women of color can make their highlighting pop without getting an ashy flashback.

-1. Focus on using the correct under-eye concealer: A lot of people are under the impression that in order to achieve a bright under-eye look, you must use a concealer that is two to three shades lighter than your skin tone.
+1. Focus on using the correct under-eye concealer: Make sure you prep your eyes first.
+Always start with a good eye primer or one of these best organic eye creams to set your eyes before applying makeup.
+A lot of people are under the impression that in order to achieve a bright under-eye look, you must use a concealer that is two to three shades lighter than your skin tone.
 And then on top of that, add an even brighter setting powder to set it to keep it from creasing.
 Unless it’s Halloween and you’re going for the two-toned wonder look, you are better off with correcting your dark under-eye circles with a concealer that is the same color as your skin tone.
 Then, to get the highlighted or brightened look, you can layer a concealer that is one to two shades lighter than your skin tone.
 Finally, you then set the concealer with a powder so that it lasts all day or all night.

 2. Leave that Ben Nye’s “Banana” Powder alone!
 If you have been blessed with the gift of melanin, more often than not, using the popular Ben Nye Banana powder as an under-eye setting powder will most likely cause you to have an ashy flashback in your photos.
 This is because the Ben Nye Banana powder has an intense yellow undertone, so if you have a neutral undertone or a red undertone and you use this powder as an under-eye setting powder, you will be battling to unite two colors on your face.
 This is a battle you will surely loose.
 Thankfully, Ben Nye powders come in many different shades and the Ben Nye Translucent powder in Topaz, Sienna, or Chestnut are great substitutes for the Ben Nye Banana powder for WoC.
 It’s also cheaper ($7) because they are less in demand than the Banana color, and a whole jar can last you multiple years!